Hazel Farris: Background

 Farris was born in Kentucky in 1880 and was orphaned as a child.
 She eventually married and lived near Louisville with her husband.
 Accounts about the marriage vary; some accounts claim neighbors said the couple were both hard drinkers who fought violently, while other accounts claim the couple mostly lived a quiet life and only fought about Farris’ spendthrift ways when her husband drank.

 According to folklore, on August 6, 1905, the couple had an argument over Farris’ desire to purchase a new hat.
 The argument led to blows and Farris ended up fatally shooting her husband who died on the floor of the living room.
 Hearing gun shots, neighbors summoned the police.
 Upon arriving, Farris fatally shot the three responding officers as well.
 When a passing deputy sheriff heard the commotion, he decided to investigate.
 After gaining entry into the Farris home, the deputy tried to restrain Farris.
 During the scuffle, the deputy tripped on Farris’ husband's body, accidentally discharging his weapon and shooting off the ring finger on Farris’ right hand in the process.
 Farris eventually broke free and fatally shot the deputy.

 With a $500 reward for her capture, Farris fled from Kentucky and eventually settled in Bessemer, Alabama to begin a new life.
 It was there that she reportedly began working as a prostitute to support herself and drank heavily.
 In another version of the story, Farris posed as a schoolmarm and, overcome with guilt over murdering five men, drank in excess in private.

 She then began a relationship with an unnamed man who, in some accounts, was a police officer.
 After they became engaged, Farris either decided to come clean about her past to her fiancé or began imbibing and drunkenly revealed to her fiancé that she was wanted for murder.
 The man immediately turned Farris in to the police because of his devotion to the law or, most likely, for the reward money.

-On December 20, 1906, before she could be captured, Farris took to her room where she began (or continued) drinking heavily.
+Before she could be captured, Farris took to her room where she began (or continued) drinking heavily.
 She then committed suicide by drinking whiskey and arsenic or possibly strychnine.